 The Company is authorized to issue an unlimited number of subordinate voting common shares, an unlimited number of multiple voting common shares, and an unlimited number of preferred shares, issuable in series.
 The subordinate voting shares and multiple voting shares rank pari passu with respect to the payment of dividends, return of capital and distribution of assets in the event of liquidation, dissolution, or wind-up.
 Holders of multiple voting shares are entitled to four votes per multiple voting share, and holders of subordinate voting shares are entitled to one vote per subordinate voting share on all matters upon which holders of shares are entitled to vote.
-All of the multiple voting shares and 75 thousand subordinate voting shares are owned by the Company's parent, AMG.
-At June 30, 2020, 25.1 million multiple voting shares and 12.5 million subordinate voting shares were issued and outstanding (December 31, 2019 - 25.1 million and 12.5 million respectively).
+As of the date hereof, all of the multiple voting shares and 30,100 subordinate voting shares are owned by the Company's parent, AMG.
+At September 30, 2020, 25.1 million multiple voting shares and 12.5 million subordinate voting shares were issued and outstanding (December 31, 2019 - 25.1 million and 12.5 million respectively).